 We guess we can understand using nondairy creamer if you're lactose-intolerant and you need a little sweetness in your morning coffee.
 Or if you're in a pinch and that's all they have in the office kitchen or the auto-body shop while you're waiting for an oil change.
 But why not just use a splash of regular old milk?
 It's not going to kill you, and it doesn't contain a known pesticide (dipotassium phosphate) or something that makes it highly flammable (sodium alumionosilicate).
 Yep, nondairy creamer will explode upon contact with a spark.
 You heard us right -- so don't store it near the matches in your blast-proof bunker.

-For more information on not-so-natural foods, follow the links on the next page.
+For more information on not-so-natural foods, follow the links below.

 More Great Links

 - Center for Science in the Public Interest.
 "Two Thumbs Down for Movie Popcorn."
 Nov.
 18, 2009.
 (Accessed June 30, 2010) http://www.cspinet.org/new/200911182.html

 - Di Justo, Patrick.
 "What's Inside: Powdered Non-Dairy Creamer."
 Wired.com, January 2007.
 (Accessed June 30, 2010) http://www.wired.com/wired/archive/15.01/start.html?pg=5